Innovation Management and Entrepreneurship MS

 • Working professionals who want to move into strategic leadership roles.

-• Entrepreneurs aiming to create high-growth, innovative or technology-focused companies.
+• Entrepreneurs who aim to create high-growth, innovative or technology-focused companies.
 In March 2021, our first IME MS alum appeared on Shark Tank.
 Congratulations, Jared!

 • Mission-driven professionals who want to solve societal problems with multi-bottom-line social impact organizations or nonprofits.